Speak with our Summit Experts 24/7

 7. Hydration & Nutrition

-Dehydration increases altitude symptoms.
+In particular, dehydration increases altitude symptoms.

-Safe practices include:
+Specifically, safe practices include:

 • Drinking 3–4 liters of water daily